-Students will be going to (location) and will be away from the school from to (times).
-They will be travelling by (i.e. school bus, public transport, foot).
-Initial On this field trip, up to (number) students will be: (describe all activities - i.e. skiing, hiking, walking, using climbing apparatus, cooking meals on camp stoves, tenting.)
-Initial The students will be supervised by (a typical response might be "school employees and hopefully 2 - 4 parent volunteers".
-It is important to indicate supervisory arrangements that will not be modified or reduced.
-For instance, consider whether the trip will proceed even if there are no parent volunteers, or if a specific teacher is sick, but a substitute is available.
-With older grades, you should add a sentence saying "Your child will not necessarily be supervised by an adult at all times.")
-Initial My child has no illnesses, allergies or disabilities that may require special attention, except as described here: Initial I am aware of the usual risks and dangers inherent in participation in all of the activities associated with this trip and of the possibility of personal injury, death, property damage or loss resulting from the activities.
-The dangers and risks may include, but are not limited to: (provide specific and comprehensive information on any risks that are applicable.
-Some examples follow.)
-Initial Unorthodox or high-risk travel arrangements.
+Students will be going to (location) and will be away from the s chool from to (times).
+They will be travelling by bus, public transport, foot).
+Initial On this field trip, up to (number) students will be: (describe all activities - i.e. skiing, hiking, walking, using climbing apparatus, cooki camp stoves, tenting.) ing meals on Initial The students will be supervised by (a typical response might employees and hopefully 2 - 4 parent volunteers".
+It is important to indicate super arrangements that will not be modified or reduced.
+For instance, consider whether proceed even if there are no parent volunteers, or if a specific teacher is sick, but a With older grades, you should add a sentence saying "Your child will not necess an adult at all times.") rvisory r the trip will a substitute is available.
+Initial My child has no illnesses, allergies or disabilities that may require special attention, described here: Initial I am aware of the usual risks and dangers inherent in participation in all of the act with this trip and of the possibility of personal injury, death, property damage or lo the activities.
+The dangers and risks may include, but are not limited to: (provide and comprehensive information on any risks that are applicable.
+Some examples f ss resulting from specific Initial Unorthodox or high-risk travel arrangements.
 Program locations.
 Rugged terrain.
 Rock fall and avalanches.
 Weather.
 Equipment breakage, failures.
 Delayed rescue, accessibility.
 Conduct of the guide, chaperone or other group members.
 The possibility that your child may not heed safety instructions or restrictions given to the group.
-I acknowledge that if the Superintendent of Schools deems the trip unsafe, he or she can recall students back at any time.
-Initial I will supply suitable equipment and clothing for my child's participation in all activities associated with the field trip, including: Initial I am aware that I should contact the school for further information if I am unaware what clothing and equipment is required for the activities or possible weather conditions of this field trip.
-My child and I understand that it is our responsibility to ensure my child has all necessary equipment and clothing.
-Initial responsible for any costs caused by my child's failure to abide by the Code of Conduct, including any costs to send my child home.

-My child and I understand that the school's Code of Conduct applies during this field trip.
+I acknowledge that if the Superintendent of Schools deems the trip unsafe, they calculately students back at any time. an recall Initial I will supply suitable equipment and clothing for my child's participation in all activ with the field trip, including: Initial I am aware that I should contact the school for further information if I am unawar and equipment is required for the activities or possible weather conditions of this f child and I understand that it is our responsibility to ensure my child has all necess and clothing. ield trip.
+My Initial My child and I understand that the school's Code of Conduct applies during this fie ld trip.
 I will be